Diogomadeira97/Dietpi-NAS/README.md

 	dietpi-backup

-• Change the path to /mnt/Cloud/Data/dietpi-backup.
+• Change the location path to /mnt/Cloud/Data/dietpi-backup.

 • Turn on daily backup.